$J$-equation on holomorphic vector bundles: Introduction

 For a higher rank holomorphic vector bundle $E$, Collins--Yau \cite{CY18} suggested the following natural extension of \eqref{dHYM equation on line bundles}

 as an equation for $\End(E)$-valued $(n,n)$-forms on $X$, where $\Theta$ is a constant and $F_h$ is the curvature of a Hermitian metric $h$ on $E$.
 As far as the author's knowledge, there are no non-trivial examples until the recent work \cite{DMS20}, in which they studied the {\it large volume limit} $\omega \mapsto k \omega$, and relates the solvability of \eqref{dHYM equation} with a certain asymptotic Bridgeland stability condition as $k \to \infty$ when $E$ is simple and sufficiently smooth\footnote{More generally, they considered the ``$Z$-critical connections'' including the dHYM connections as a special case.}.
-In the large volume limit $k \to \infty$, up to the rescaling, the solution \eqref{dHYM equation} is modelled on the Hermitian--Einstein equation
+Correa \cite{Cor23} also constructed examples of dHYM connections on higher rank holomorphic vector bundles over $\P(T_{\P^2})$.
+In the large volume limit $k \to \infty$, up to rescaling, the equation \eqref{dHYM equation} formally converges to the Hermitian--Einstein equation

 Indeed, if we consider Mumford stable bundles $E$ as a special case, then we can obtain the solution to \eqref{dHYM equation} as the small deformation of the solution to the Hermitian--Einstein equation \cite[Section 4.1]{DMS20}.